-3.1 Why include a reliability layer?
+3.1.
+Why Include a Reliability Layer?

-We gave a cursory answer to this question in the introduction.
 "Reliable" network protocols and devices are often designed to one set of criteria, and deployed in environments that fail to respect these design assumptions.
-For example, high-performance NICs are sometimes capable of assuring reliable data transfer between NICs by doing reliable transport protocol (e.g. TCP) processing on the NIC itself.
+For example, high-performance NICs are sometimes capable of assuring reliable data transfer between NICs by doing reliable transport protocol (e.g., TCP) processing on the NIC itself.
 Unfortunately, this reliability guarantee is negated if the NIC itself is plugged into an unreliable I/O bus.
-Given the complexity of modern computers, the net result is that application to application reliability is often quite difficult to achieve, and its lack almost impossible to diagnose in large cluster environments.
+Given the complexity of modern computers, the net result is that in large cluster environments application to application reliability is often quite difficult to achieve, and its lack almost impossible to diagnose.

 Why not use the nearly ubiquitous TCP transport protocol (executed on the main CPUs)?
 The answer is, in a word, performance.
 TCP/IP-based messaging has relatively high latency due to the maintenance of connection state that allows its heuristics to operate in environments from noisy 56Kbps dialup modems to gigabit ethernet LANs.
 High performance cluster environments, however, are usually implemented with modern local and system area networks that are capable of supporting very low latency in the range of 3-30 microseconds from NIC to NIC.
-A well-performing message library must provide reliability over a range of network devices (e.q.
-Myrinet, Quadrics, gigabit ethernet, etc.) using protocols with minimum impact on latency (e.g. UDP, VIA, etc.).
+A well-performing message library must provide reliability over a range of network devices (e.g., Myrinet, Quadrics, gigabit ethernet, etc.) using protocols with minimal impact on latency (e.g., UDP/IP, VIA, etc.).
 In order to minimize latency in these environments, LA-MPI uses its own lightweight protocol to provide reliability over a diverse set of network technologies.